selimerunkut/factastichealth_website/_posts/2020-04-25-first-ultra-marathon-rodgau-ultra-50k.md

 The 2 liter smoothie that I had prepared before my trip to Rodgau and drank in the early morning hours of the race kept me going for 50 km ![Preparing a smoothie](https://factastichealth.com/wp-content/uploads/2020/04/DSC_0004-scaled.jpg)

-After the race, I could no walk to the parking lot, to my car and needed a lift.&nbsp;
+After the race, I could no walk to the parking lot, to my car and needed a lift.

 To be continued...